You Move, You Lose

 Peak activity for cats occurs in the early morning and in the evening.
 Play with your cat before you go to bed so she will be ready to sleep when you are.
 Toys are fun, but interactive play is also entertaining and one of the best ways to keep your cat healthy and responsive to you.
 Solitary cats may play more roughly with their owners.
 Your single cat has only you to play with and needs to learn to control playful nips and scratches.
 The only thing better than one new cat is two!
 They will keep each other company when you can’t and you will harbor one more loving pet in need of a good home.

-Provide Safe Toys and Games
+Provide Safe Toys and Games for Pets

 Choose sturdy toys without small parts that can be swallowed.
 Discard any broken toys.
 Provide a variety of toys and put them away between play sessions.
 Try hiding a few kibbles of cat food and let your cat hunt them down.
 Despite the traditional image of cats playing with balls of yarn or string, these are dangerous if swallowed.